swaroopg92/penpa-edit/README.md

 		* Template: [Constructor Initials]-[SubmissionID]-[Genre]-[ShortTitle].txt
 		* Example: SG-012-kurottu-pairs.txt

+### Clone
+* Opens the puzzle in new link in new tab.
+Its like making a copy/duplicate of the Puzzle.

+### I/O Sudoku
+* This function is to allow the flexibility of Importing and Exporting a Sudoku.
+It supports Import and Export to https://www.sudokuwiki.org/sudoku.htm solver.
+	* Import Sudoku
+		* Type the input string in the text area which contains digits (0-9) where 0 or (.) is used for an empty cell.
+No spaces in the string.
+The number of digits entered should be a perfect square.
+Basically (1,4,9,16,25,36,49,64,91) is allowed.
+That is grid size of 1x1 to 9x9.
+		* If its default sudoku grid created from the New Grid options then Penpa automatically knows the position of the Sudoku grid.
+		* User can also select a square portion of the grid and import the digits.
+User needs to specify the location of the first cell in terms of Row and Column.
+Then specify the Sudoku gridsize (Size:).
+Default is 9x9.
+	* Export Sudoku
+		* If its default sudoku grid created from the New Grid options then Penpa automatically knows the position of the Sudoku grid.
+		* User can also select a square portion of the grid and export the digits.
+User needs to specify the location of the first cell in terms of Row and Column.
+Then specify the Sudoku gridsize (Size:).
+Default is 9x9.
+		* Ignore Pencil Marks - Sometimes we want to export the Sudoku grid in the middle of the solve.
+Checkmark this option and then export to ignore the Corner and Centre digits used while solving.

 ### Stop Watch
 * start - starts the timer.
 Lowest precision is 1/10th of a second.
 * pause - pauses the timer. click on start again to continue.